gayatri-sn/MIST-WebDev-Jewellery_Website/README.md

-# MIST
+# MIST-WebDev
-This repository consists of all the work that I have done as a member of Management Committee of MIST(Manipal Information Security Team).
+This repository consists of the Web Development tasks that I have done as a part of MIST.